savantly-net/table-copy/README.md

 ![example](./src/test/resources/img/example.png)

 ## Development server
-Run `mvn clean` or `npm install` to install the client side dependencies.
+Run `mvn clean install` or `npm install` to install the client side dependencies.
 Run `mvn spring-boot:run` to start the java rest services on port 8080
 Run `npm run start-proxy` for a client side dev server that will proxy the rest calls to the java app on port 8080.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.